wp-plugins/wp-testing/readme.txt

 23. On last page counter not shown and button changes back to "Get Test Results"

 == Changelog ==

+= 0.16 =

+Decimalize scores

+Before score value could be from -128 to 127, which is not too usable for tests which have decimal scores.
+Now it's changed and possible values are from -999.999 to 999.999.
+So now you can use scores like 0.005 or else.
+These changes are applied to scales's labels too.
+Decimal-style values are shown only when it's needed.
+So if you have scale which values are 15 out of 15, it will be shown as "15 out of 15".
+But when values will be decimal — it will  be shown as decimal: "12.034 out of 24.3".

+* WordPress compatibility updated to 4.2.4 and prepared to 4.3.
+* Use [semantic headers](https://make.wordpress.org/core/2015/07/31/headings-in-admin-screens-change-in-wordpress-4-3/) in respondents results as of WP 4.3.

+Fixes:

+* Respect results orders.
+Helpful when you have many results and their output order is important at results page.
+* Fix support tags generation.

+Internal improvements:

+* Step strategy know if answered questions are possible now.
+* Step strategy can show step's description as a short description before questions.

 = 0.15.2 =